rorense/rorense/README.md

 Here you will find all the projects I am working on!

-🦺 I am currently a Mechanical Engineer working at a Construction Company.
+🦺 I have experience as a Mechanical Engineer at a Construction Company.

 💻 With a newfound passion for software, development and technology.